Johnny Timpson's Blog

 While it’s important to ensure this, as well as making products more accessible, we need to provide help at the moments that matter- not just at the claim stage.
 By providing customers and their families with support services such as RedArc Nurses and Macmillan Cancer Supports Financial Guidance through Scottish Widows Care, we ensure good outcomes for your clients and our policyholders.

-Download our interactive sales aid which details how we’ve simplified our Critical Illness Cover to meet these market needs.
+Download our interactive sales aid (PDF 2MB) which details how we’ve simplified our Critical Illness Cover to meet these market needs.